🎉 Tickety V3 has now been released! Read more →

 Stop Parser

-The Stop Parser halts further tag processing when the provided condition evaluates to true.
+The Stop Parser halts further placeholder processing when the provided condition evaluates to true.

 Usage